Pandox

 Pandox AB is a hotel property company.
 The company engages in ownership and management of hotel property.
 Pandox leases its hotel properties to hotel operators or runs hotel operations in its own hotel properties.
-Pandox owns 159 hotel properties, with a total of approximately 35,900 hotel rooms.
-The hotel properties are located in 12 countries.
+Pandox owns 193 hotel properties, with a total of approximately 42,700 hotel rooms.
+The hotel properties are located in 11 countries.

-The largest markets calculated in terms of property value are, in decreasing order, Germany, Sweden, United Kingdom, Belgium and Finland.
-At the end of 2023, the hotel properties had a total market value of approximately SEK 69 billion.
+The largest markets calculated in terms of property value are, in decreasing order, United Kingdom, Germany, Sweden, Ireland and Belgium.
+At the end of 2025, the hotel properties had a total market value of approximately SEK 92 billion.

 Pandox is listed on Nasdaq Stockholm.
 The largest owners in terms of number of votes are the Norwegian companies Eiendomsspar AS, Helene Sundt AS and Christian Sundt AS.

 History

 1990s

 In 1995, Pandox was formed by Securum and Skanska to restructure 18 properties and three smaller hotel operations during the financial and property crisis.

 In 1997, Pandox was listed on Nasdaq Stockholm.
 At the listing, Pandox was valued at approximately SEK 1.3 billion.
 Pandox's IPO led to 4,000 new shareholders.